 Fall Outing by Eric Joyner

 Eric lives in San Francisco where he actively paints, holds events, and shows his work in local galleries.
 His art is available online for purchase on Imagekind.
 His website features an extensive gallery of his work.
+He has also released two art books: Robots and Donuts and also Robot Existentialism.
 Check him out on Facebook, Twitter, or his website.